top of page

 Things on Earth are changing at an alarming rate and we have a cause for concern.

-Our weather patterns are changing, temperatures are rising on land and in the sea, and of course the pandemic.
+Our weather patterns are changing, temperatures are rising on land and in the sea,

 It is becoming more evident that nature is an inherent part of our existence.